adryx92/ChristmasTreeBot/README.md

 ## About
 This is a DIY project to use a Raspberry Pi running a Telegram Bot to turn on and off your Christmas tree.

-Yes, this is an old probject and a smart plug is simpler...
+Yes, this is an old project and a smart plug is simpler...
 But not that funny!

 ## Installation